Issels Non-Toxic Cancer Immunotherapy and Non-Toxic Cancer Treatment Vaccines

 Immunotherapy for cancer is based on the principle that the host’s immune system is capable of generating immune responses against tumor specific antigens.
 Natural Killer Cells (NKC), in particular, have been shown to eliminate solid tumors and metastatic cells in the circulation through their cytotoxicity and cytokine production.

 In a recent study, a retrospective analysis of Natural Killer Cells (NKC) counts included 129 cancer patients who underwent the Issels Treatment® program at the Issels Medical Center in Santa Barbara, California.
-NKC response to Issels Treatment® protocol revealed an average 48% increase in absolute NKC levels per patient in approximately 3 weeks.
+NKC response to the Issels Treatment® protocol revealed an average 48% increase in absolute NKC levels per patient in approximately 3 weeks.